-"Licensee" means an individual, agency, or organization who holds a license or permit issued by the Department.
+"Licensee" means an individual, agency, or organization who holds a license or permit issued by the Department of Children and Family Services.

 "Licensing representative", for the purposes of this Part, means Department staff authorized under the Child Care Act of 1969 to examine facilities for licensure.